-Our Congregational Care Ministry develops, implements and oversees ministries which provide compassion, care and support to members and friends.
+Our Congregational Care Ministry develops, implements and oversees ministries which provide compassion, care and support to members.

 The following ministries, under the umbrella of this ministry, offer special Christian nurturing, loving and caring.

 The purpose of this committee is to serve as an arm of the church to assist families who experience the loss of family members.
 Assistance may be in the form of a meal, reception, assistance with visitation or other assistance as deemed appropriate and agreed upon by the family and Bereavement Committee.
 The Bereavement Committee offers assistance to families of church members who experience the death of a spouse or a child OR when the deceased was a member of the church.
 The only exception to the above policy must be approved by the senior minister and the bereavement coordinator.

 Journeying Through Grief book sets:

 A set of four short books is delivered to those during the difficult first year after losing a spouse or child.
 Church members losing other relations who are particularly struggling with the grief process may also be referred by our Ministers or FUMC Stephen Leader.
 These four books are delivered in person 1) within 3 weeks after death, 2) three months after death, 3) six months after death and 4) eleven months after death- just before the 1st anniversary.

 Lay Visitation Ministry:

 Lay Visitation is a ministry where Lay volunteers are matched with Church members who are homebound or cannot get to Church over long periods of time.
 Many receive monthly visits, others prefer monthly phone calls or cards instead of personal visits.
 Volunteers select whatever day and time works best for them and the one visited.